 There’s a big movie release this week, based on a best-selling series of young-adult fantasy novels.
 Young-adult fantasy novels have proved enormously profitable for the movie industry (certain flops excepted), and I suspect City of Bones will do very well for itself.
-Should teens read the book or see the movie?
+Should teens read the book, see the movie, or skip both?
 I’m sure there are varying schools of thought, but here’s mine:

 Clarissa Fray (Clary) encountered her destiny on the Sunday night that she and her nerdy best friend Simon got into Pandemonium.
 Across the pulsing dance floor, she witnessed a beautiful girl in a long white dress lure a blue-haired youth into a back room and . . .